-Alternatively, a clogged condensate drain line can also lead to water damage.
+Alternatively, a clogged condensate drain line can also lead to damage from moisture.
 If you notice water dripping from the inside of your ceiling vent, take a look at your condenser unit.
 If the drip pan is full, you’re probably dealing with a clogged condensate drain line.

 Damaged Ceiling Repair Cost

 Any repairs will cost you about $45 to $55 per square foot.
 If the damage is on your ceiling, it may end up costing you more.
 That’s because the labor needed to fix the damage is slightly harder.